CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_posture_custom_rule.md

 - `description` (String) Description of the policy rule.
 - `name` (String) Name of the policy rule.
 - `resource_type` (String) The full resource type.
 Format examples: AWS: AWS::IAM::CredentialReport, Azure: Microsoft.Compute/virtualMachines, GCP: container.googleapis.com/Cluster.
 - `subdomain` (String) Subdomain for the policy rule.
-Valid values are 'IOM' (Indicators of Misconfiguration) or 'IaC' (Indicators of Attack).
+Valid values are 'IOM' (Indicators of Misconfiguration) or 'IaC' (Infrastructure as Code).
 IOM is only supported at this time.

 ### Optional